jpaulm/drawfbp/README.md

 Release History
 ---
-**Warning:** There seems to be a problem since v2.19.1 with connecting non-Process blocks to other blocks - please revert to v2.19.0 for full function.
-This will be corrected in v2.19.3.
+**Warning:** There was a problem in v2.19.1 and v2.19.2, with connecting non-Process blocks to other blocks - this has been corrected in v2.19.3.

-Latest release is v2.19.3: the jar file (which includes the `math.geom2d` and `JavaHelp` jar files) - `drawfbp-2.19.3.jar` - can be obtained from the Releases folder, from `build/libs`, or from MavenCentral.
-This version fixes a number of problems, mostly minor.  <!--If you click on the Maven shield below to obtain DrawFBP, select `download` and `jar`. -->
+Latest release is v2.19.3: the jar file (which includes the `math.geom2d` and `JavaHelp` jar files) - `drawfbp-2.19.3.jar` - can be obtained from the Releases folder, or from `build/libs`.
+This version fixes a number of mostly minor problems.  <!--If you click on the Maven shield below to obtain DrawFBP, select `download` and `jar`. -->

 Releases v2.19.1 and v2.19.2 have been retired.
-However Maven still contains these releases - the version on Maven will be upgraded to  v2.19.3 within the next few days - menwhile please use the version in Releases.
+However Maven still contains these releases - the version on Maven will be upgraded to  v2.19.3 within the next few days - menwhile please use the version in Releases, or from `build/libs`.

 <!--[![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/drawfbp.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22drawfbp%22)-->